hoanganhduc/getscipapers/README.md

 ## Remarks ![⚠️](https://img.shields.io/badge/-Remarks-yellow?logo=exclamation) ![☢️](https://img.shields.io/badge/-Caution-red?logo=alert) ![📝](https://img.shields.io/badge/-Note-lightgrey?logo=note)

-* This package is a **work in progress** and thus **may not function as expected**.
+* This package is a **work in progress** and may not always function as expected.
-* Searching by `StcGeck` takes long time.
-In general, I tend to avoid it.
-But the corresponding function may be useful in some cases.
+* Searching with `StcGeck` is slow and generally best avoided, though it may be useful in specific scenarios.
-* Many features in the `ablesci`, `scinet`, `libgen`, and `facebook` modules rely on Selenium and may break if the target websites change.
-In particular, some features in the `facebook` module may work on the local PC but fail in GitHub Codespace and probably Docker container too.
-(I have not yet tested in a Docker container.)
-Also, uploading to `libgen` may fail.
-(If it does, retrying may fix the issue.)
+* Many features in the `ablesci`, `scinet`, `libgen`, and `facebook` modules rely on Selenium and may break if target websites change.
+  * Some features in the `facebook` module may work locally but fail in GitHub Codespace or Docker containers (Docker not yet tested).
+Logging in from Codespace may trigger Facebook verification due to unfamiliar IP addresses.
+To resolve this, run the Facebook login for the first time with the `--no-headless` option and use your browser via noVNC to verify your login.
+Subsequent logins should work without issues.
+The noVNC access address will look like `https://<your github codespace machine name>-6080.app.github.dev`.
+  * Uploading to `libgen` may occasionally fail; retrying often resolves the issue.
 * The `nexus` module may not work reliably when using a proxy.
 Issues such as `307 Temporary Redirect` errors may occur, and downloads may fail if the Nexus Search server or Telegram bot is unavailable.
+* The first time you log in to Telegram (for using Nexus Search bots), you may be required to enter a verification code and password.